 When you use data visualization in unique ways, you automatically demand attention.
 By now, consumers have seen lots of infographics, so anything you can do to surprise them might make your content more shareable.

-The title should appear at the top of your infographic.
+The title should appear at the top of your infographic design.
 As with articles and other online content, you need a good hook to get the reader interested.

 Clickbait headlines can work well for infographics, but only if the tone and theme warrant it.
 You can also capture attention by using a headline that asks a question, presents a controversial hypothesis, or promises desired information.